HariprrasadIAS/Study-Material/Notes For Upsc/NCERT/Class 6/History/Chapter 2.md

 Blue squares in map of evidence. show the first farmer and herders.
 Burnt grain was found -  important discovery.
 Huts and Houses are found. #Burzahom - pit is found - with steps leading downward - for  winter weather. some sites - cooking hearth - both inside and outside the house.
 Stone tools different from #Palaleolithic - from #Neolithic - polished to make fine cut mortars (==small ammi==) and pestles(same as mortars).
 In #Neolithic - #Palaleolithic tools are also made. they were not stopped. started using pots - cooking and storing. started weaving clothes using cotton they grown.
 ## Mehrgarh
-site is located near #bolan-pass - one of the route to Iran.
+#Mehrgarh site is located near #bolan-pass - one of the route to Iran.
 This is site - probably first farmer and herders were found.
 Earliest village that we know.
 Rectangular and squared house used for storing food.
 Burial ground was found.
 ## Question

 ![[Pasted image 20220718222605.png]]